Japanese submarine Ro-67: Central Pacific

 Ro-67 departed Kwajalein on 24 December 1941 to begin her second war patrol.
 Engine trouble forced her to turn back, however, and she returned to Kwajalein on 25 December 1941.

 On 16 January 1942, Ro-67 got underway in company with Ro-65 to support the Japanese invasion of Rabaul on New Britain in the Admiralty Islands, ordered to patrol south of Cape St. George on New Ireland.
 On 21 January 1942, the two submarines received orders to join the submarines of Submarine Division 33 — Ro-63, Ro-64, and Ro-68 — in patrolling in St. George's Channel while Japanese forces landed at Rabaul, but they found no targets.
 Ro-65 and Ro-67 arrived at Truk on 29 January 1942.

 On 10 February 1942, Submarine Division 27 was disbanded and Ro-65 and Ro-67 were reassigned to Submarine Division 26.
 The two submarines departed Truk on 18 February 1942 with orders to reconnoiter the Butaritari area in the Gilbert Islands, proceeding to Butaritari after calling at Ponape in the Caroline Islands from 28 February to 3 March 1942.
 After completing the reconnaissance, the two submarines headed for Japan, calling at Jaluit Atoll in the Marshall Islands from 17 to 18 March 1942 and at Saipan in the Marshall Islands from 24 to 27 March before proceeding to Sasebo, which they reached on 2 April 1942.

 Aleutian Islands campaign

 On 14 July 1942, Submarine Division 26 was reassigned to the 5th Fleet for service in the Aleutian Islands, where the Aleutian Islands campaign had begun in June 1942 with the Japanese occupation of Attu and Kiska.
 On 10 September 1942, Ro-65 and Ro-67 departed Sasebo, then called at Ōminato, Japan, from 13 to 15 September and at Paramushiro in the northern Kurile Islands from 19 to 21 September before proceeding to their new operating base at Kiska, which they reached on 26 September 1942.
 Almost as soon as they arrived, American aircraft attacked the harbor.
 The planes strafed Ro-67 repeatedly and scored near-misses with several bombs, knocking out both of her periscopes and both of her electric motors.
-The damage forced her to head back to Ōminato repairs.
+The damage forced her to head back to Ōminato for repairs.
 She arrived at Ōminato on 4 October 1942.